rolo298github/first-custom-theme/README.md

 <h2>Installing Theme</h2>
-On my GitHub website Look for Download.Zip button on the right side column of the page.

 Click on
 ![download-zip](https://raw.githubusercontent.com/rolo298github/first-custom-theme/master/screenshots/download_zip.PNG)
+*Look to the right side column of the page.*

 Downloading the file should be occuring.